v1kko/daetools/trunk/daetools-package/daetools/docs/getting_started.rst

 * Through DAE Tools Plotter GUI
 * Programmatically, using one of many different types of local data reporters
-* Develop a custom user-defined data reporter by creating one of bese classes (daeDataReporter_t, daeDataReporterLocal, daeDataReporterFile)
+* Develop a custom user-defined data reporter by creating one of base classes (daeDataReporter_t, daeDataReporterLocal, daeDataReporterFile)

 DAE Tools Plotter
 -----------------

-The simulation/optimization results can be easily plotted using the **DAE Tools Plotter** application.
+The simulation/optimisation results can be easily plotted using the **DAE Tools Plotter** application.
-Three types of plots are supported: 2D, animated 2D and 3D plots.
+Several types of plots are supported: Matplotlib-based 2D, animated 2D, auto-update 2D plots, user-defined plot, plot from the user-specified data, Mayavi 3D plot, and VTK file plot.
 After choosing a desired type, a **Choose variable** (given in :numref:`Figure-GetStarted-5`) dialog appears where a variable to be plotted can be selected and information about domains specified - some domains should be fixed while leaving another free by selecting ``*`` from the list